beejjorgensen/bgnet/src/bgnet.md

 `AF_UNSPEC` to use whatever.
 This is cool because your code can be IP version-agnostic.

-Note that this is a linked list: `ai_next` points at the next element—there could be several results for you to choose from.
+Note that this is a linked list: `ai_next` points at the next element---there could be several results for you to choose from.
 I'd use the first result that worked, but you might have different business needs; I don't know everything, man!